 HUD Increases FHA Loan Limits For 2017

-This BLOG On HUD Increases FHA Loan Limits For 2017 Was Written By Gustan Cho
+This BLOG On HUD Increases FHA Loan Limits For 2017 On FHA Loans Was UPDATED On December 18th, 2018

 The news that HUD Increases FHA Loan Limits For 2017 is great news for home buyers, home sellers, realtors, and loan officers nationwide.
 Home prices have been rising nationwide and many would be FHA borrowers could not qualify for FHA Loans in many counties in the United States due to higher home prices and the cap of FHA Loan Limits at $271,050.
 Conventional Loan Limits is capped at $417,000 and so are VA Loan Limits.
 Anyone who needed a higher priced home either had to do the following:

-- Since the FHA Loan Limits were capped at $271,050, home buyers either had to come up with more down payment or go for a Conventional Loan where the Conventional Loan Limits were capped at $417,000
+- Since the FHA Loan Limits capped, home buyers either had to come up with more down payment or choose a different loan program

-- Get a VA Loan but VA Loans are only limited to Veterans of the United States Military.
-VA Loans had a VA Loan Limit Cap of $417,000
+- VA Loans is only limited to Veterans of the United States Military

 - Get a 80-10-5 Piggyback Loan